belle2/basf2/online_book/basf2/b2bii.rst

    * Making basf2 process Belle data is as easy as adding ``convertBelleMdstToBelle2Mdst()`` to the top of your steering file.
-   * Be careful with: particle lists and variables in your analysis.
+   * Be careful with particle lists and variables in your analysis.
    * **Never use** `fillParticleList` **to create neutral final state particles!!**